rotundasoftware/parcelify/README.md

 ```
 --cssBundle, -c   Path of the css bundle.
 If unspecified, no css bundle is output.

---tmplBundle, -t  Path of the template bundle.
-If unspecified.. you get it.
-Template assets
+--tmplBundle, -t  Path of the optional template bundle.
+Template assets are
-                  are enumerated in the exact same way as style assets, just using a
+                  enumerated in the exact same way as style assets, just using a
-                  template key in package.json instead of a `style` key.
+                  `template` key in package.json instead of a `style` key.

---jsBundle, -j    Path of the JavaScript bundle (i.e. browserify's output).
+--jsBundle, -j    Path of the optional JavaScript bundle (i.e. browserify's output).

 --watch, -w       Watch mode - automatically rebuild bundles as appropriate for changes.